 - Step 1: Download and Install Tenorshare 4DDiG.

 - Step 2:Scan the Target Drive to Find the Profile File.

 - Step 3:Recover Windows User Profile.

-Free download and install Tenorshare 4DDIG to the Windows PC where you accidentally deleted user folder from.
-Launch Tenorshare 4DDig Windows Data Recovery and select the location from the main interface where you’ve lost or deleted your user profile.
-Then, click on the Start button to continue.
+Free download and install Tenorshare 4DDiG to the Windows PC where you accidentally deleted user folder from.
+Launch Tenorshare 4DDiG Windows Data Recovery and select the location from the main interface where you’ve lost or deleted your user profile.
+Then, click on the Scan button to continue.